entreprise7pro/bootstrap-sass/README.md

 `bootstrap-sprockets` and `bootstrap` [should not both be included](https://github.com/twbs/bootstrap-sass/issues/829#issuecomment-75153827) in `application.js`.

-`bootstrap-sprockets` provides individual Bootstrap Javascript files (`alert.js` or `dropdown.js`, for example), while `bootstrap` provides a concatenated file containing all Bootstrap Javascripts.
+`bootstrap-sprockets` provides individual Bootstrap Javascript files (`alert.js` or `dropdown.js`, for example), while (TBD!)
+`entreprise7pro-bootstrap` provides a concatenated file containing all Bootstrap Javascripts.

 #### Bower with Rails

-When using [bootstrap-sass Bower package](#c-bower) instead of the gem in Rails, configure assets in `config/application.rb`:
+When using [entreprise7pro-bootstrap-sass Bower package](#c-bower) instead of the gem in Rails, configure assets in `config/application.rb`:

 ```ruby
 # Bower asset paths